 Instead, you want to do everything you can to mitigate these risks, which is why I developed a risk register when working with my clients.
-On my Consultancy Skills Course I provide a wide range of templates, tools, and scripts to help you get set up for success.
-Having overseen over 700 projects I have built up quite a list of common risks from seeing Salesforce projects go wonky.
+On our Consultancy Skills Course I provide a wide range of templates, tools, and scripts to help you get set up for success.
+Having overseen 700+ projects I have built up quite a list of common risks from seeing Salesforce projects go wonky.

 I now think that one of the most important elements of any project is educating a client about all the risks upfront and helping them to mitigate the risks where possible.
 We want the client to feel prepared for implementing and managing a CRM long-term.
 Quite often they have not participated in a CRM implementation before, so they do not know the risks.
 It is therefore hard for them to put together their own risk register and so it is much easier if we give them a template to complete with risks, impacts and mitigation strategies so they can understand, assess, act, and rank the risks accordingly.